What is mercury safe dentistry near Kernersville, NC?

 At Virtue Dental Care, we are always taking steps to expand our knowledge on mercury-safe and biological dentistry.
 When removing mercury amalgam fillings, we take every precaution necessary to keep our patients safe.

 In addition to being SMART (Safe Mercury Amalgam Removal Technique) certified by the IAOMT, Dr. William Virtue has also served as a previous President of the organization.
-By being a mercury-safe practice, we are able to improve the health of our patients by removing amalgam and replacing it with healthy, biocompatible alternatives.

 Whether you are ready to have your amalgam filling removed, or would like to learn more about the process, we invite you to call our office 336-606-0040 today to schedule a consultation.
 We’re happy to show you our facility and answer any questions that you may have.
 We proudly serve patients in Kernersville, Charlotte, Greensboro, Yadkinville, and the surrounding communities.